FergusOBoyle/sustainable-dev-goals-forecasting/README.md

 The predicted value for our target poverty metric is compared with the recorded value for all countries that have a recorded value, for the target year.

-The following table shows results commparing root mean squared error for different methods.
+The following table shows results comparing root mean square error for different methods.

 | Method | RMSE score |
 | ------ | -----------|